-Before going any further, something needs to be stated plainly: HOCD is an OCD disorder, not a sexuality disorder.
-Being gay, bisexual, or questioning your orientation is not a mental health problem.
-There is nothing wrong with any sexual orientation.
-What this article addresses is a specific OCD pattern where intrusive thoughts about orientation cause severe distress, and where porn becomes a compulsive checking ritual that makes the distress worse.
+Before going further, the distinction matters.
+Being gay, bisexual, straight, or questioning your orientation is not a mental health problem.
+This article is about a specific OCD pattern where intrusive thoughts about orientation cause severe distress and porn becomes a compulsive checking ritual that makes the distress worse.

 Key takeaways

-• HOCD (sexual orientation OCD) is a subtype of OCD, not a reflection of your actual orientation; it affects people of all sexual orientations
+• HOCD (sexual orientation OCD) is a subtype of OCD centered on intrusive orientation-related doubt, and it can affect people of any orientation

-• Porn becomes a “checking ritual” in HOCD: you watch specific content to test your arousal, but every test generates more doubt, not less
+• Porn becomes a "checking ritual" in HOCD: you watch specific content to test your arousal, and every test usually increases doubt

 • The groinal response (physical sensation triggered by anxiety, not desire) is a well-documented OCD phenomenon that gets misread as "proof"